Graduate Faculty Program Nominations

 Key responsibilities of the Fellowship Chairs include:

-• Managing fellowship nominations for the incoming and continuing student fellowship competition
+• Managing fellowship nominations for the incoming and continuing student fellowship competition.

-Admissions and Fellowship Chair Nomination Process
+Admissions & Fellowship Chair Nomination Process

 • Step 1: Review Bylaws

-• Step 2: Identify Nominees
+• Step 3: Identify Nominees

 • Connect with your program membership to identify faculty interested in leading the admissions and fellowship processes.
 These individuals are usually current members of the Executive or Admissions Committees, though they don't have to be.

-• Step 3: Complete the Admissions and Fellowship Chair Nomination Form and Submit to Graduate Studies by July 31, 2025
+• Step 4: Complete the Admissions and Fellowship Chair Nomination Form and Submit to Graduate Studies by July 30, 2025

-• After identifying nominees, complete the Admissions and Fellowship Chair Nomination Form by July 31, 2025.
+• After identifying nominees, complete the Admissions and Fellowship Chair Nomination Form by July 30, 2025.
 Note: this document also includes the Graduate Faculty Advisor Nomination Form, for which additional information is available here

 Please note that these nominations grant access to the Slate system, but do not confer the authority to serve in the Graduate Faculty Advisor role.
 If you want your Admissions and Fellowship Chairs to serve as Advisors, you must submit a separate nomination using the Graduate Faculty Advisor Nomination Form